sachinsinghh/manage/README.md

 composer dump-autoload
 php artisan db:seed --class=PostsTableSeeder

+Step 5: create a 'roles' and 'posts' table by using the migration feature of laravel .

+'posts' table contains the following field:-
+1.name
+2.date
+3.time

+name -> It contains the name of user who submitted the attendence. date ->Date of the day when the attendence submitted by user time -> Exact time when the attendence submitted by user.

+'roles' table contains the following field:-
+1.user_id
+2.role_type

+user_id -> It contains the id of the user. role_type -> It contains the type of role of the user

-Step 5: All the routes is available in api.php file which is inside the routes folder of the application.
+Step 6: All the routes is available in api.php file which is inside the routes folder of the application.

 Passport Controller Details:-